 Dogs can live off of junk food, but to keep them in the best health they require healthy food.
 Some dogs are also more sensitive to specific ingredients and require extra nutrients.

 Adopting a Dog

 Don't be surprised when the pooch does not adapt to the new environment immediately, and it takes time for them to adjust and get comfortable.

-Work the price of pet care into the monthly budget beforehand and keep track of any spare time in your day to day life that could be committed to taking care of the new dog.
+Work the price of pet care into the monthly budget beforehand and keep track of any spare time in your day-to-day life that could be committed to caring for the new dog.

 Giving a dog a new and loving home is always great, but if the home is not ready or the owner is not ready, it can cause more confusion and discomfort for the dog and for you.